Heimdal

 Key takeaways:

-• The process of a DNS resolution
+• The process of finding the correct IP address of a domain name is called a DNS resolution

-Simply put – it makes our lives easier.
 The DNS server acts as an intermediary between humans and computers.

 All machines connected to the internet, from our computers and smartphones to the servers that deliver content for large websites, use numbers to locate and communicate with one another.